Bill LaForge: Oshawa Generals

 LaForge began his major junior coaching career with the Oshawa Generals in the 1980–81 OHL season.
 LaForge took over a young team, without many expectations.
 Oshawa lost their first game 0–6 to Windsor, but established a pattern of physical play with five fights and two brawls in the match, to start the season.
 By the end of the season, Oshawa led the league with 3198 penalty minutes, averaging of 47 minutes per game, compared to the second most penalized team in the league had only 2092 penalty minutes.
 LaForge led the Generals to fourth place in the Leyden division, and a playoff berth.
-Oshawa faced the Peterborough Petes in a best-of-five preliminary round of the in the playoffs.
+Oshawa faced the Peterborough Petes in a best-of-five preliminary round in the playoffs.
 The series was highly anticipated considering the historic rivalry between the teams, and Peterborough winning the J. Ross Robertson Cup each of the three previous seasons.
 The teams split the first four games, each winning twice on home ice.
 During the pregame skate before game five, a brawl ensued between the two teams, including a physical altercation between LaForge and Peterborough coach Dave Dryden.
 Order had to be restored by local policemen, as the referee and linesmen were not on the ice at the time.
 LaForge later received a 50-game suspension.
 When the game was finally completed, Oshawa won by a 6–2 score.
 LaForge led the Generals into the best-of-seven quarterfinals against the Sault Ste.
 Marie Greyhounds, losing the series in six games.
 LaForge resigned following the season.